 Is the way in which teams are currently operating actually sustainable?

-Maybe what organisations, and their newly remote teams, need right now is to Stop.
+Maybe what organisations, and their newly created remote teams, need right now is to Stop.

 and move forward with confidence in a way that is sustainable.